api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

 on-chain dApp.
 The Smart Contracts can request data from the Airnodes without going through any intermediary.

-This guide shows you how to code. deploy, and run a simple smart contract that requests data from an Airnode.
+This guide shows you how to code, deploy, and run a simple smart contract that requests data from an Airnode.

 ## Coding the Requester Contract